peterchettiar/AuditFlow/README.md

 ### Google Cloud Audit Log Types

+The different types of audit logs are as follows:

 | **Log Type** | **Triggered By** | **Configurable** | **Default State** | **Example Use Case** | **Key Notes** |
 |---------------|------------------|------------------|-------------------|----------------------|----------------|
 | **Admin Activity** | User-driven configuration or metadata changes | ❌ No | ✅ Always enabled | Creating or deleting VM instances, updating IAM permissions | Logs persist even if the Cloud Logging API is disabled |